borisgu/phoenix/README.md

 docker build -t some_name:some_tag .
 ```

+#### Deploy as docker

-To tun the docker, just run the following command:
+To tun the docker, just change the config_mode to local and run the following command:

 ```
 docker run -d --name some_name -v ~/.kube/config:/home/www/.kube/config:ro -v ./config.json:/var/www/config.json:ro -e AWS_ACCESS_KEY_ID=your_aws_access_key -e AWS_SECRET_ACCESS_KEY=your_aws_secret_access_key boris1580/phoenix:v1.1.0
 ```
 We mount the `~/.kube/config` into docker container under `/www/.kube/config` as read only.
-We need to pass AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in case we use EKS oidc based access.
+In case we want to control EKS cluster we usually need to pass AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 In addition we mount the `config.json` file into `/var/www/config.json` as read only as well.

 **Note:**